KSP-RO/FASA-Retexture/README.md

-# FASA-Retexture Pack for RO
+# FASA-Retexture Pack

-RO FASA Retexture to replace "Kerbal States" with "United States" on parts.
+FASA Retexture to replace "Kerbal States" with "United States" on parts.

 License: CC-BY-NC-SA